 Students gain insight into its influence on architecture, emphasis upon development of individual personality, confidence in the power of formal education, belief in citizens' participation in public life, and the rise of scientific inquiry.
-Any three 200-level Humanities Inquiry courses meets the Arts & Letters Sequence requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
+Meets the arts & letters requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
 Recommended: Placement in RD-115 & placement in WR-121.